 '''

-[mysqld]

-Allow packets up to 1M

-set-variable = max_allowed_packet=1M
+max_allowed_packet=1M

 '''

 There is also a parameter in Bugzilla called 'maxattachmentsize' (default = 1000 Kb) that controls the maximum allowable attachment size.
 Attachments larger than either the 'max_allowed_packet' or 'maxattachmentsize' value will not be accepted by Bugzilla.

 Note: This does not affect Big Files, attachments that are stored directly on disk instead of in the database.
 Their maximum size is controlled using the 'maxlocalattachment' parameter.